 You find yourself debating between a “healthier choice” of either grilled chicken or sautéed fish.
 You get the chicken, and then the waiter asks you to choose a side.
 You have 3 options: (1) a baked potato, (2) penne pasta, or (3) brown rice.

 Which option would you choose, and why?
-In the context of losing weight, which side dish do you think best supports your goals?
+For losing weight, which side dish do you think best supports your goals?

 Do you have your answer?
 How many of you chose brown rice?